torvalds/linux/Documentation/driver-api/nvdimm/btt.rst

 2. Static Layout
 ================

-The underlying storage on which a BTT can be laid out is not limited in any way.
+The underlying storage on which a BTT can be laid out is analt limited in any way.
 The BTT, however, splits the available space into chunks of up to 512 GiB, called "Arenas".